 Getting Employees off to the Right Start

 One of the best parts of a retention specialist job is the opportunity to meet new hires right after their interview.
-New situations come with some amount of pressure, and a retention specialist at The Job Post makes sure every new employee knows that they have someone to reach out to in case of any questions or concerns about the new job.
+New situations come with some amount of pressure, and the retention specialist can ensure every new employee knows that they have someone to reach out to in case of any questions or concerns about the new job.

 The first day of the new job can involve lots of changes: a new route to work, a new daily schedule, or changes in transportation and child care.
 A retention specialist helps smooth the way by calling or texting in advance to make sure all the details of the new position are understood.
 This may also include the exact start time and date, the work location, and any special work requirements like steel-toed shoes.
 A new employee might have last-minute questions about seemingly simple things like lunch breaks and job requirements.
 Here the retention specialist can step in and clarify what to expect.